 “A major new thriller talent”

-Perseverance has paid off for Richard Davis with the publication of his first book, a hard-boiled thriller set in the USA.
+Richard Davis (OE 2001–2008) is celebrating the publication of his first book – a hard-boiled thriller set in the USA.

-He shares a publisher with such famous names as Eric Idle and the New York Times best-selling crime novelist C J Lyons.
+Chosen by Amazon to be in its monthly book promotion alongside blockbuster authors Harlan Coben, Clive Cussler and Marcia Clark, he now shares a publisher with Eric Idle and the New York Times best-selling crime novelist C J Lyons.

 After leaving QE, Richard took up a place reading English Literature and Language at University College London.
 Graduating with a first-class degree in 2011, he then took an M.Phil in American Literature at Queens’ College, Cambridge, which he completed in 2012.